juliatan/rockpaperscissors/README.md

 ====================================

 This was the project set for Week 7 at Makers Academy - the implementation of a playable game in the browser of Rock Paper Scissors Lizard Spock.
+This code was written with my pair programming partner [Roi].

 The aim of the project was to introduce us to: